NashTech-Labs/Rest-Assured-Data-Driven-Framework/README.md

 5. Any changes in the test script do not have any sideffect on the test data.
 6. To create an individual test for each data set is a lengthy and time-consuming process.
 Data Driven Testing framework resolves this issue by keeping the data separate from Functional tests.

+In order to run the test, we just have to go into the directory ../Rest-Assured-Data-Driven-Framework/DataDrivenFramework-RestAssured and run the command

+mvn -Dtest=ReadFile test